 Were you holding certain soldiers back, too?
 Ensuring that they wouldn't be on the front line, even at the expense of leveling them up?

 I did that.
 I always put my wife on the backlines, in my C Squad, so that I don't bring her out that much.
 I wanted to keep her safe back at base, and a lot of people were doing the same thing.

 Mechanically, is XCOM 2 going to play in exactly the same way as its predecessor?

 It's a mix, actually.
 We have a lot of core components that we've carried forward from Enemy Unknown.
 When you look at the foundations of combat, we really loved the cover system, we loved things like the fog of war and all the alien and class abilities that could be had, but we took those baselines and wondered: how can we inject some fresh new mechanics into that?
-We've got this new narrative, and with you playing the resistance, with the tables being turned to the extent where you're almost playing the invader, it made sense to emphasise elements like concealment.
+We've got this new narrative, and with you playing the resistance, with the tables being turned to the extent where you're almost playing the invader, it made sense to emphasize elements like concealment.
 So, when you enter a map in XCOM 2, things do feel very different.
-The aliens don't know you're there, and you're able to sneak around, setting up traps or ambushing unsuspecting groups of enemies.
+The aliens don't know you're there, and you're able to sneak around, setting up traps, or ambushing unsuspecting groups of enemies.